Commentary season by season, 1945-50

 Although there’s no report of this happening in a first team competitive match, it certainly happened before a friendly against Hatfield in January 1946-the volunteer, unnamed but from Harrold, went in goal and only let in four goals-and there were other instances in reserve matches.
 Match officials would also sometimes fail to appear-the Essex Chronicle reported that for Colchester’s visit to The Eyrie in September 1945 the appointed referee and one of the linesmen were replaced by “spectators”, but nobody seemed to complain.

 But now it was time for the serious stuff to start.
 The first League opponents were Bath City, at home, on 25 August 1945, only a week after VJ Day, but the Eagles, presumably wearing the gold and black kit that had been used just twice in 1939/40, went down 0-2, watched by a crowd of 2,901.
 The Bedfordshire Times reported the following week that “the newly painted and renovated stand was packed to the last seat”, but admitted that “the match was rarely raised above the mediocre”.
-Dukes and Stone, two of the Eagles' most experienced men, were both missing, playing in a Hospital Cup cricket match, and Dukes was replaced in goal by an otherwise unknown youngster called McCreddie from RAF Cardington.
+Dukes and Stone, two of the Eagles' most experienced men, were both missing, playing for RAF Cardington in the final of the Cricket Hospital Cup, and Dukes was replaced in goal by an otherwise unknown youngster called McCreddie from RAF Cardington.
 Bath’s goalkeeper, by contrast, was Vic Woodley, the regular Chelsea and England keeper at the outbreak of war.
 Bath encountered a few problems of their own, as the Bath and Wilts Chronicle reported the following Monday:

 “Bath City’s victory...over their unknown opponents, Bedford...was all the more gratifying in view of the mishaps on the journey down and before the start back to Bath.
 Just before the start of the 109 miles journey one of the vehicles conveying players had a puncture, a screw becoming embedded in one of the tyres. ....Eventually Bath was left at 9.30 am.
 Melksham was the first port of call, to pick up Pilot Officer Pearce, DFC, the next stop being Swindon, where young Barnesfield, who is employed at the G[reat] W[estern] R[ailway] works, and Sgt Brown, RAF, joined the party [these three were outside left, inside left and centre forward respectively in the team that played that day].
 Everything went well until Oxford was reached; here the wrong turning was taken, and after adventures through by-lanes, some narrow, some bumpy, a friendly farmer led the contingent in his car to Bicester.
 At Buckingham a stop was made for lunch.
 Here there was some delay.
 Mr [Arthur]Mortimer [the Bath chairman] had ordered the lunches two days previously, but the young waitress would not take it in that seven of the lunches must be fish and bread and butter, as some of the party were footballers, who must not have a heavy meal before a match.
 [Only seven players were travelling because the others were based in London and were making their own way to Bedford].
 Finally the fish was brought.
 Bedford was reached a few minutes past two o’clock.
 No fewer than eight people were asked where the ground was-and one directed us to the rugby ground......What a relief it was when we were put on the right road, and finally steered into Nelson Street, where two newly painted gates, “Bedford City AFC” [sic] indicated we’d arrived at last.
 Misfortune was still on our trail, one of the vehicles was involved in a collision with a jeep, and suffered a badly-dented wing.......[After the match], after adjourning to the Midland Hotel for a really grand tea, Bedford was left at exactly six o’clock, but there was still more trouble, a flat tyre and the bulb of a wing lamp defective. ....Bath was reached at 9.30 pm.
 The total distance covered, taking into consideration the lost trail...was 250 miles.”